 - CWS Social Media Policy

 - Graduate School Representatives

 - Tanner Conference

 Federal Work Study/Community Service

-The Federal Work-Study/Service Program allows students receiving Federal Work-Study funds to work in an area nonprofit organization.
+The CWS Federal Work-Study/Service Program allows students receiving Federal Work-Study funds to work at a local nonprofit organization.

 This program allows students the opportunity to gain valuable work experience while earning their work study funds.
 Work study positions are available in areas such as health care, education, literacy, math tutors, social services, legal services, environmental issues, and housing.